kuanchihwang/atm-sci-container/README.md

 | `CONTAINER_UID` | `1865` | UID of the non-root user to create. |
 | `CONTAINER_GID` | Same as `CONTAINER_UID` | GID of the non-root user to create. |

-To match the container user to your host user, pass your user name, UID, and GID:
+To match the container user to your host user, pass your username, UID, and GID:

 ```shell
 docker container run -it --rm \